-Children and the provider will go out the safest exit and proceed to the fence and wait until the fire department has given their ok.
+Children and the provider will go out the safest exit and proceed to the fence and wait until the fire department has given their okay.

-When sirens sound, provider will take the children to the youth room.
+When sirens sound, provider will take the children to the orange room.

 Children will crouch down and cover their heads for protection.

-Providers will not answer phone calls until the all clear sound is heard or the warning has expired.
+Providers will not answer phone calls until after the all clear is heard or the warning has expired.

 Provider also has a battery operated radio to listen to the weather reports.